MCDReforged/MCDReforged/docs/source/plugin_dev/metadata.rst

 author
 ^^^^^^

+.. deprecated:: v2.16.0
+    Use :ref:`plugin_dev/metadata:authors` instead.
+This field remains supported.
+    When both fields are provided, names from ``author`` are appended to ``authors`` without deduplication

 The authors of the plugins.
 If there's only a single author, you can also use a string instead of a list of string

 This field is optional, you can just ignore it if you are lazy